Email seems simple as a user, but that's because your email provider is taking care of all the complexity on the back end.

-Shared Web and Email Hosting: Most web hosting providers also offer email hosting.
+Shared web and email hosting.
+Most web hosting providers also offer mail hosting.
 For example, if you host your website through a provider like InMotion, you can host your email there as well.
 Often, email hosting is included with your web hosting subscription for free.

-Self-Hosted Email: If you have your own servers, you can host your own email instead of going through a third-party provider.
+Self-hosted email: If you have your own servers, you can host your own email instead of going through a third-party provider.
 While self-hosting provides more control and customizability, it has its disadvantages.
-The added costs of servers and systems admins to maintain them, along with the challenge of keeping your email from being marked as spam, often makes third-party hosting the better option.
+The added costs of email servers and systems admins to maintain them, along with the challenge of keeping your email from being marked as spam, often makes third-party hosting the better option.

 Finally, it's important to understand the difference between an email hosting provider and an email client.
 An email host is what lets you send and receive email across networks.
 An email client (or email app) is the application you use to write and read emails.
 Your email host and client do not have to be the same.
-For example, you can send and receive emails hosted through G Suite on a desktop or mobile Microsoft Outlook app.
+For example, you can send and receive emails hosted through Google Workspace or Microsoft Outlook via a variety of desktop, web, and mobile apps.

 When you combine your email and web hosting, there's not a lot to look for as far as features go; you get whatever features your web host happens to offer.
 And when you self-host, you build your own features; the options to choose from are more for the tools you use to manage and customize your email.

 The real decision-making, then, comes when you're shopping for a third-party email hosting service.
 There are a lot of features to consider and evaluate, and what's important varies from business to business.
 For example, businesses in healthcare and banking have strict compliance regulations to adhere to that may not be as crucial for a marketing agency.